20 IRA Mistakes to Avoid

 18) Not Taking Advantage of Qualified Charitable Distributions

 RMD-subject investors also miss an opportunity if they make deductible charitable contributions rather than directing their RMDs (or a portion of them) directly to charity.
-That's because a qualified charitable distribution--telling your financial provider to send a portion of your RMD to the charity of your choice--reduces adjusted gross income, and that tends to have a more beneficial tax effect than taking the deduction.
-The hitch is that Congress typically only renews the provision that allows qualified charitable distributions at the very end of the year, so interested investors have to delay their distributions until then.
+That's because a qualified charitable distribution (QCD)--telling your financial provider to send a portion of your RMD to the charity of your choice--reduces adjusted gross income, and that tends to have a more beneficial tax effect than taking the deduction.
+Congress had been in the habit of waiting until the end of each year to renew the provision allowing for QCDs, but in late 2015 it made QCDs permanently allowable.

 19) Not Paying Enough Attention to Beneficiary Designations